sfuosdev/financial-fast-feed/programmers_start_here.md

 # Introduction

 Welcome onboard!
-Congradulations on becoming a developer for the Financial Fast Feed project!
-This page will contain documentation to help you get started with commiting new features.
+Congradulations on become a developer for the Financial Fast Feed project!
+This document will contain documentation to help you get started with commiting new features.

 <div align="center">
     <picture>